Arlet/verilog-65C02-microcode/README.md

 for microcode.

 ## Code
-Code is not complete.
-This is a work in progress.
+Code is complete.

 * cpu.v module is the top level.
 * alu.v implements the ALU
 * abl.v implements the lower 8 bits of the address bus.
 * abh.v implements the upper 8 bits of the address bus.
 * ctl.v does the instruction decoding and generation of all control signals.
+* regfile.v has the register file.
+* microcode.v implements a 512x32 bit ROM with the microcode.

 The Spartan6 directory uses Xilinx Spartan-6 specific instantiations.
 The generic directory has plain verilog that should run on any FPGA.